-Not familiar with direct compensation property damage?
+Not familiar with direct compensation property damage or DCPD?
 Want to learn more about direct compensation coverage and how it impacts car insurance claims?

-Direct compensation property damage, also referred to as DCPD, is a form of mandatory Ontario car insurance coverage.
-It is included in all basic auto policies along with third party liability and accident benefits coverage.
+Direct compensation property damage(DCPD) is a form of mandatory car insurance.
+It is included in all basic auto policies along with third party liability and accident benefits.

-DCPD coverage provides you with compensation when you or your car is damaged in an accident that wasn't your fault.
-It is called direct compensation because you deal directly with your insurance company.
+DCPD insurance provides you with compensation when you or your car is damaged in an accident that you didn't cause.
+It is called direct compensation because you deal directly with your insurer.

-Essentially, it means you deal with your insurer for all no fault accident claims.
-You won’t have to wait on the other driver’s insurance company to make a determination to process your claim.
-You won’t have to sue the at fault driver to recover damages.
-You will be compensated directly by your insurance provider.
+Essentially, it means you deal with your insurer for all no-fault insurance claims.
+You won’t have to wait on the other driver’s insurer to make a determination to process your claim.
+You also won’t have to sue the at-fault driver to recover damages and you will be compensated directly.

 What Are The DCPD Rules In Ontario?

-There are four criteria that must be met to use direct compensation coverage :
+There are four criteria that must be met to use DCPD insurance :

-- Not at fault : You must not be at fault for the accident.
-Fault determination rules under the Insurance Act are used to assess who is at fault.
+- Not at-fault : You must not be at-fault for the accident.
+Fault determination rules under the Insurance Act are used to assess who caused the collision.

 - Vehicles involved : One or more vehicles must be involved in the accident.